thenewdarling/Spellbook/readme.md

 	- Ranger
 - Add racial traits.
 - To confirm updated to most recent errata.
+- Fill in stubs on Magic Items list from the ones added via [[Artificer Infusions]]
 - Update remaining class tags (and any others I am missing)

 # Errata